Think Piece on Democrats vs. Liberals

-Sure, they are bitter about losing an important election, not only for President but for many other government offices.
-But their behavior also comes about from years of adherence to political correctness and identity politics – the forming of exclusive political alliances based on religion, race, social background, ethnicity, gender, life preferences and other identities.
+Sure, democrats are bitter about losing an important election, not only for President but for many other government offices.
+But their behavior also comes about from years of adherence to political correctness and identity politics.
 They are more concerned with diversity of demands by women, African Americans, Latinos, immigrants, Muslims, and L.G.B.T. people than in appealing to Americans as a whole.
 A result is an America that is as divided as it has been since the Civil War.

-Democrats have made victims out of each of the identities: e.g. women, blacks, Latinos, Muslims, lesbians, gays, bisexuals, transgenderism, and others.
-As is typical of victims, Democrats are taking no responsibility for the shape that the country is in.
-And worse, will not accept any accountability for the divided nation that we have become
+Democrats have made victims out of each of the identities: e.g. women, blacks, Latinos, Muslims, lesbians, gays, bisexuals, transgenders, and others.
+As is typical of victims, democrats are taking no responsibility for the shape that the country is in.
+And worse, will not accept any accountability for the divided nation that we have become.
+They have become an openly intolerant, bigoted, group of people.
+And they are joined – perhaps even led – by CNN, MSNBC, NBC, CBS, and other news organizations of their ilk.

 Economics and Economists